 • From DeskTopBinder or DeskTopEditor for Production, it is possible to print out Document Server documents that were stored using the Copier, FAX and Scanner functions or those that were edited and then returned to the MFP from one of the two DeskTop applications mentioned above.
 Commands issued from these applications allow documents stored using the FAX function to be sent as FAX data, and those stored using the Scanner function to be forwarded to ScanRouter V2/EX.
-In addition, it is also possible to make changes to or delete the bibliographic information files for the stored image data from inside DeskTopBinder or DeskTopEditor for Production.
+In addition, it is also possible to download Document Server files from the MFP to the PC, make changes to the bibliographic information of these documents or delete the documents themselves, all from within DeskTopBinder or DeskTopEditor for Production.

 Documents stored using each principal machine function can be protected with a password.
 Users are prompted for this password, even when attempting to perform the above operations from inside DeskTopBinder or DeskTopEditor for Production.